Lawn mower racing: In Missouri

 Starting in the spring of 2013 lawn mower racing has been held every other Saturday in Patton, Missouri.
 Racers from all over Southeast Missouri and parts of Arkansas come to the Patton Saddle Club to race their racing machines.
 The races are held due to a merging of the Southeast Missouri Lawn Mower Racing Association (SMLMRA for short) and the Patton Lions Club.
-Hundreds of fans come to watch the races at only five dollars a car load.
+Hundreds of fans come to watch the races at only five dollars a carload.
 All proceeds are taken care of by the Lions Club.

 Racers vary in age from six to seventy in five separate classes.
 Kids (6–12 years old) run in the Youth Class.
 Their mowers are limited to a stock lawn mower engine with a governor set to no more than 3650 rpm and a 10:1 gear ratio.
-Adults classes are split by running time trials.
+Adult classes are split by running time trials.
 Time trials are set up like a qualifying run in NASCAR.
 A-Class is the mowers that run the fastest times.
 D-Class is the mowers that run the slowest during time trials.
 B and C-Class are in between the other two.

-Mowers are unlimited to engine sizes; however, safety is a big role in the rules.
+Mowers are unlimited to engine sizes; however, safety plays a big role in the rules.
 All racers are expected to wear full-face helmets, gloves, boots, a long-sleeve racing shirt, and a neck restraint.
 Mowers must be equipped with back bumpers (no front bumpers), leg protectors where the feet would be on the mower, a kill switch to turn off the engine in case of an accident, working brakes, cupholders, and a plate on the right-hand side of the hood to keep starters from blowing out of the sides if an engine were to blow up.

 The first female youth lawn mower racer came from Missouri.
 Her name was Gabby.
-She raced her first race Fall of 2006 and at the age of 6.
+She raced her first race Fall of 2006 at the age of 6.
 Many female racers have come after her.
 She began racing to spend time with her father then began to love the sport herself.

 In New Mexico

 Another popular destination for this form of Motorsport is New Mexico.
-Contrary to other regions, there are strict rules concerning the class of lawnmower as well as the manner in which they are operated.
-Starting in January 1983, the lawnmowers used were primarily John Deere, however, due to the dangerous horsepower produced by these engines, this class of lawnmower was no longer found acceptable to race.
-In 2012, Craftsmen was declared the most used lawnmower brand in New Mexico.
+Contrary to other regions, there are strict rules concerning the class of lawnmowers as well as how they are operated.
+Starting in January 1983, the lawnmowers used were primarily John Deere, however, due to the dangerous horsepower produced by these engines, this class of lawnmowers was no longer found acceptable to race.
+In 2012, Craftsmen was declared the most-used lawnmower brand in New Mexico.
 Craftsmen had reported 290 racers using this brand in the 127 races in New Mexico that year.
-Later in 2015 new rules were imposed lied on the lawn mower racing system In New Mexico preventing lawn mower racing to occur in populated locations.
+Later in 2015 new rules were imposed on the lawn mower racing system In New Mexico preventing lawn mower racing from occurring in populated locations.